ruthlesshelp/vending-machine-kata-py/README.md

 when candy are out of stock
 and insert 3 quarters
 and select candy
-and display shows out of stock expect display shows $0.75
+and display shows sold out
+expect display shows $0.75

 ### Fix defect